 The Tinsel Trail is a display of live Christmas trees in Downtown Huntsville during the holidays.
-More than 200 trees will decorate Big Spring Park for the holiday season.
+An anticipated 200 trees will decorate Big Spring Park for the holiday season.
 Intended to promote community, each tree is sponsored by a local corporation, group, or family, and can be decorated by its sponsor or another organization designated by the sponsor.

 Frequently Asked Questions